 • The experience needed a clearer visual hierarchy, as well as a scrollable homepage to suit the hunter/gatherer behavior.

-Connecting with users to identify pain points as well as testing solutions was a key step to ensure that the solution we shipped served all of our user segments across the job hunt journey.
-Testing prototypes confirmed design decisions and lead to further refinement of others.
+Connecting with users to identify pain points as well as testing solutions was a key step to ensure that our homepage served our users segments across the job hunt journey.
+Testing prototypes confirmed design decisions, and lead to further refinement of others.
 The key insights we gained lead us to develop a phased roll out of the homepage overhaul.

-Interviewing students from our user persona groups we tested various methods of prompting students to make a connection with employers, alumni and recruiters.
+Interviewing students from our user persona groups allowed us to test various methods of prompting them to make a connections with employers, alumni and recruiters.
 By better understanding their threshold for risk and the value they put on personal connections we were able to build out a platform that best served our job searchers.
-By breaking out our users into segements we were able to customize the homepage content to serve early job hunters through to the doctoral student level of experience.
+By breaking out our users into segments we were able to customize the homepage content to serve early job hunters through to the doctoral student level of experience.

 Recognizing an untapped opportunity to differentiate Handshake in a crowded marketplace, the new homepage emphasized the human connections behind every job posting.
 By encouraging students to build relationships with recruiters, hiring managers, and employees, we shifted the platform's perception from a mere job board to a relationship-focused hub, positioning Handshake as the go-to place for meaningful career connections.